ASSERT-KTH/CodRep/README.md

 * A perfect prediction is better, but only a small penalty is given to  almost-perfect ones. (in our context, some code line replacement are indeed insensitive to the exact insertion locations).
 * The loss is symmetric, continuous and differentiable (except at 0)

-We note that the `Top k accuracy` does not comply with all those properties.
+We note that the `recall@k` does not comply with all those properties.

-## Base line systems
+## Base line systems f

 We provide 5 dumb systems for illustrating how to parse the data and having a baseline performance.
 These are:
 * `guessFirst.py`: Always predict the first line of the file